Your Clearing questions answered

 This is not the end of the world.
 Instead, think about it as an opportunity to plan your next move.

-If you’ve still got your heart set on going to university, you can resit your exams and re-apply for entry next year, or you can take a year out.
+If you’ve still got your heart set on going to university, you can re-apply for entry next year.
+This gives you time to re-sit any exams if you need to, or perhaps take some time out.

-A gap year spent working or travelling can give you new skills and experience to add to your personal statement next time.
+A gap year spent working or travelling can give you new skills and experience to add to your personal statement next time around.
 Read our guide to applying to university after a gap year.